Carath/vect_bench/rust/README.md

 RUSTFLAGS="--emit asm" cargo build --release
 ```

 Note that emitting assembly actually changes the generated target.
 Here, it somewhat yields a 16% speed gain!
 Also, this definitely is a cargo thing, since emitting assembly only using rustc does not change the target.
-Finally, the ``` --emit asm ``` flag can be used with the two commands above for dynamic builds, with the same speed gain as in the static builds.
+Finally, the ``` --emit asm ``` flag can be used with the two commands above for dynamic builds (here with the same speed gain as in the static builds).